-This is the question you have to be really clear about as it will shape and frame your entire project.
+This is the key question you have to be really clear about as it will shape and frame your entire project.
+(It’s actually two connected questions).

 There is a difference between business objectives and research objectives.
 To get to research objectives, you have to ask